Riouken/cTab/README.md

 Note: This is a server-side setting, i.e. whatever is set on the client-side userconfig will be overridden by the userconfig on the server.

-### Define TAD-enabled vehicle types with non-standard co-pilot seat positions
-Some vehicles (for the most part helicopters with door-gunners that use imported A2 assets), are not set up with their co-pilot seat in the turret [0] position as is the norm for vanilla A3 helicopters.
-The result is that you won't get the TAD to show up in the co-pilot seat, but in one of the door-gunner seats instead.
-Please ask those asset developers to correct this since multiple mods are affected by this (for example TFAR as of this writing).
-In the meantime, edit the `cTab_TAD_coPilot_turret` array in the configuration file on the server, which can be found in the ArmA 3 folder `...\Arma 3\userconfig\cTab\ctab_settings.hpp`.
-It needs to be within the class `cTab_settings` (same area as above).

-    class cTab_settings {
-        cTab_TAD_coPilot_turret[] = {
-            {"kyo_MH47E_base",2},
-            {"RHS_UH60M_MEV",0}, // set this class first since it is inheriting from RHS_UH60M {"RHS_UH60M",2},
-            {"RHS_CH_47F",2},
-            {"CH_47F",2},
-            {"UH1H",-1}, // no co-pilot
-            {"UH1Y",2},
-            {"UH60M_US_base",-1} // no co-pilot
-        };
-    };

-Each individual vehicle type is configured as `{"vehicleClassName",turretNo}`.
-Use `-1` as the turret number if there is no co-pilot seat or you don't want anyone but the pilot to have access to the TAD.
-The list is checked starting with the first element until a match is found.
-One way to figure out the correct turret number is to place the vehicle in question in the editor, seat yourself in the co-pilot's seat, hit `ESC` and type `assignedVehicleRole player` into one of the watch input boxes.
-The result is the turret number you are looking for.

-Note: This is a server-side setting, i.e. whatever is set on the client-side userconfig will be overridden by the userconfig on the server.

 ### Define helmet classes with enabled helmet camera ###
 To configure the list of helmet classes that enable helmet cameras, edit the `cTab_helmetClass_has_HCam` array in the configuration file on the server, which can be found in the ArmA 3 folder `...\Arma 3\userconfig\cTab\ctab_settings.hpp`.
 It needs to be within the class `cTab_settings` (same area as above).